-The Harvard Center for Green Buildings and Cities (CGBC) will retrofit its headquarters, a pre-1940s house in Cambridge, MA, into an ultra-efficient, healthy, positive energy structure.
-Targeting the most rigorous efficiency standards ever achieved by a building retrofit, HouseZero has the following performance goals:
+The Harvard Center for Green Buildings and Cities (CGBC) is retrofitting its headquarters, a pre-1940s house in Cambridge, MA, into a first-of-its-kind test case to demonstrate unprecedented levels of building efficiency and promote substantial shifts in the design and operation of existing buildings.
+Dubbed “HouseZero,” the project aims to prove that ultra-efficient retrofits can, indeed, be achieved and replicated by coupling current technologies with better design.
+Targeting the most rigorous efficiency standards ever achieved by a retrofit, the building has the following performance goals:

 Click photos below to view:

 This demonstration project attempts to address the global environmental challenge of climate change by focusing on inefficient existing buildings, which account for vast amounts of energy use and carbon pollution worldwide.
 In the United States, building stock is responsible for around 40% energy consumption—housing is typically 18-23% of that.
 While numerous new buildings have achieved net-zero or positive-energy performance goals, the retrofit potential of the current U.S. building stock has not been thoroughly explored.

 As such, the CGBC intends to demonstrate that by coupling current technologies with better design, retrofits of our existing building stock can achieve rigorous energy efficiency goals.
 By retrofitting the current residential building stock in the United States to achieve even some of HouseZero’s radical efficiency standards, we can achieve significant energy savings, which will translate into billions of dollars in savings per year.